Defensives help keep European stocks rally alive

 "However, the market might start to expect further measures from the (Federal Reserve's) FOMC (Federal Open Market Committee) while inflationary pressures have abated."

-Charts show cyclicals-heavy DAX index , hard hit over the past month, remains the weakest European benchmark index in the short term.
+Charts show cyclicals-heavy DAX index .GDAXI, hard hit over the past month, remains the weakest European benchmark index in the short term.

 The DAX sank 19.2 percent in August, underperforming Europe's broad FTSEurofirst 300, which lost 10.6 percent over the same period.